Wyevale Garden Centres

 Wyevale Garden Centres was a British garden centre chain, founded in 1967 by the Williamson Family.

 The chain became the UK's largest garden centre operator in the 1990s, and purchased the Country Gardens chain in September 2000.
 In February 2007, it purchased the Blooms of Bressingham chain.

 In July 2009, the chain rebranded as The Garden Centre Group.
 In March 2012, Terra Firma Capital Partners purchased the group, who renamed it back to Wyevale in October 2014.

 In May 2018, Terra Firma Capital Partners announced they would seek to offload Wyevale's estate of 145 properties.
 The biggest purchasers of the Wyevale estate were Dobbies Garden Centres and British Garden Centres, who both each bought 37 centres, as well as Blue Diamond Garden Centres who bought 16 centres.
-50 centres were sold to smaller chains and independents, with the remaining five unsold sites closed.
+50 centres were sold to smaller chains and independents, and five were closed.
 The sale process was completed by September 2019.